marcussousax/weather-react-native/README.md

-### A React Native App that display the Weather Forecast usgin Geo Location
+### A React Native App that display the Weather Forecast using Geo Location
 ----

 Weather API by https://hgbrasil.com/